 Earworx’s new Sippy Downs clinic is set to become the latest addition to the Sunshine Coast Earworx presence when it opens on 28 April 2021.
-Located within the Chancellor Park Marketplace, the Sippy Downs clinic will operate from 28 April 2021.

 Those visiting the clinic will be in the capable hands of our compassionate Registered Nurse, Keryn Meier.
 Keryn is an experienced registered nurse who has been successfully running an Earworx clinic in Kawana Waters, and has extensive and broad experience working with patients of all ages.
 Her time working in private in-home nursing has made her especially skilled in putting people at ease and ensuring a safe and comfortable healthcare encounter.